top of page

 3. RELIGIOUS VOCAL MUSIC

-The opera decisively influenced the new religious vocal forms.
-They were all written for orchestra, choir and soloists, and were formed by a sequence of recitatives, arias and choruses.
+Opera decisively influenced new religious vocal forms, written for orchestra, choir and soloists; and structured as a sequence of arias, recitatives and choruses.

-• Oratorio: religious vocal form with a sacred theme, typically performed without costumes or elaborate staging.
-Main composer was George Friedrich Händel (Messiah).
+• Oratorio: religious vocal form with a sacred theme, performed without costumes or elaborate staging.

 • Passion: religious vocal form about the death of Christ, usually performed during Holy Week.